hrj/abandon/README.md

 (why yet another fork)
 * Cross-platform.
 This was a major consideration to be able to collaborate with external auditors, accountants, etc. While, in theory, the existing implementations of Ledger are cross-platform, they need to compiled / packaged separately for each platform.
 * Simpler and more regular syntax.
 Some of the simplicity is because many features haven't been implemented yet.
-But, in general, I do want to cut the flab and keep things simple and regular.
+But, in general, I want to cut the flab and keep things simple and regular.
+  For examle, identifiers can have numbers in them.
+Although this might sound trivial, the language has to be carefully designed for this.
+In `ledger`, this doesn't work because it messes up with the syntax for currencies.
 * An interactive GUI for viewing reports.

 ## Roadmap